Who Is A Mortgagee, And What Does It Mean When Buying A House?

 What Is A Mortgagee Clause?

 A mortgagee clause specifies how a lender wants to be referred to in legal documents.
 Think about this as the lender’s legal name and address.
 It may seem silly to have an entire contract clause based on this, but some lenders can be very particular.

 There may be a different mortgagee clause with a different legal name and/or address used for things like homeowners insurance documents than there would be for the clause relating to closing and title documents.
-This ensures that any legal paperwork related to these separate issues gets to the right area of the business.
+This ensures that any legal paperwork related to these separate components gets to the right area of the business.